 Miami's Most Green Condo Buildings

-You recycle, you love nature, and you care for the environment.
-And maybe you're lucky enough to call Miami's beautiful beaches and the landscapes that make up South Florida home.
-Indeed, being able to do your part, even in the slightest of ways, can be quite gratifying.
-So why not live it?!
+You recycle, you love nature, you care for the environment, AND you're lucky enough to call South Florida’s beautiful landscapes home.
+Indeed, being able to do your part, even in the slightest of ways can be very gratifying, so why not live in a green building too?

-LEED (Leadership in Energy and Environmental Design) has become the world's most popular green building rating system.
-Led by the non-profit U.S Green Building Council, the voluntary program rates a building's design and construction to use fewer resources, reduce negative impacts on the environment, decrease lifecycle costs, and maximize residents' health and wellbeing.
+LEED stands for Leadership in Energy and Environmental Design and it has become the world's most popular green building rating system.
+Led by the non-profit U.S. Green Building Council, the voluntary program rates a project's design and construction on using fewer resources, reducing negative impacts on the environment, decreasing lifecycle costs, and maximizing residents' health and well-being.

 LEED uses a simple 110-point system based on factors like energy efficiency, water usage, indoor-outdoor air quality, choice of building materials, emissions, responsible land use, and/or access to public transportation systems.
-Based on these points, LEED certifications are Platinum (80 or more points), Gold (60-79 points), Silver (50-59 points), and basic (40-49 points).
+Based on the results, LEED certifications can be:

 Reach Brickell City Center